The Semester-by-Semester Planning Worksheet is a fillable form that helps students develop long-range plans.

 - Student's selection of major.
 Consider requirements of the University, college, major, option, and emphasis as stated in the Undergraduate Degree Programs Bulletin and in What Is General Education?, as well as in college and departmental program guides and recommended academic plans.
 A student's degree audit is helpful in determining unfulfilled requirements.

-- Course Placements guide first-year student decisions about mathematics, chemistry, and English.
+- Course Placements guide first-year student decisions about mathematics, chemistry, and first-year writing courses.

 - World (foreign) Language course selection is determined by the amount of language a student has studied, his/her interests, and academic goals.